 As you can see from these examples, B2B influencer marketing is alive and well when it centers around building authentic community with influencers.

 Since Dayle is such a stylish individual, I asked him what’s in style this season with B2B influencer marketing.
 He said user-generated content is making a comeback.
 The only cost in obtaining authentic content from your fans is the time it takes to build those connections.
 Looking toward next season, he says that customers and influencers (often they are the same) will start to drive campaign ideas.
-B2B marketers must map their content from their influencer network or fall behind.
+B2B marketing professionals must map their content from their influencer network or fall behind.

 This Up Close podcast series is sponsored by Lithium Technologies.